m-urculu/m-urculu/README.md

 - 💻 Currently working on a Bugtracker Site.
 - 🌱 I'm learning TypeScript, NodeJS, Express, MongoDB, and other related technologies.
 - 🤝 Open to collaborating on any projects related to my skills and interests.
-- ☕ No more Tutorial Hell, it's time to make stuff!
+- ☕ It's time to make stuff!

 ## Skills
 <div>